FlorianWetschoreck/edaviz/README.md

 # edaviz
 edaviz - Python library for Exploratory Data Analysis and Visualization in Jupyter Notebook or Jupyter Lab

+> Beta Version: edaviz is currently in active beta development and we update the library weekly.
+If you find an error, please report it to us.

 - [Installation](#Installation)
 - [Usage](#Usage)
 - [API](#API)